doubtfire-lms/docs.formatif.io/guides/staff/view-class-information.md

 - **Target Grade:** Letter/s indicating the target grade, for example _student_23_ is targeting a credit _C_ grade.
 - **Portfolio Generated:** if the Book icon is present, then the student has generated a portfolio in the unit.
-- **Eye icon:** If Doubtfire has detected possible similarities between student work, then an eye icon will be present.
+- **Eye icon:** If Formatif has detected possible similarities between student work, then an eye icon will be present.

 ## Tutorials